ergoithz/browsepy/README.rst

 * File and plugin APIs have been fully reworked making them more complete and extensible, so they can be considered stable now.
-As a side-effect backward compatibility have been broken (sorry about that).
+As a side-effect backward compatibility on some edge cases could be broken (please fill an issue if your code is affected).
+  * Old widget API have been deprecated and warnings will be shown if used.
-  * Widget registration in a single call (passing a widget instances is still available though).
+  * Widget registration in a single call (passing a widget instances is still available though), no more action-widget duality.
   * Callable-based widget filtering (no longer limited to mimetypes).
   * A raw HTML widget for maximum flexibility.
 * Plugins can register command-line arguments now.